cosock/cosock-book/src/04-select.md

 Now that we have covered how to spawn and run coroutines using cosock, let's talk about how we could handle multiple IO sources in a single coroutine.
-For this kind of work, cosock provides `cosock.socket.select`, this function works in a very similar way to luasocket's `socket.select`, its arguments are
+For this kind of work, cosock provides `cosock.socket.select`, this function works in a very similar way to luasocket's `socket.select`, to call it would look something like `local recvr, sendr, err = cosock.socket.select(recvt, sendt, timeout)` its arguments are

 - `recvt`: This is a list of cosock sockets that are waiting to be ready to `receive`